Faith Can Help You Manage Major Life Changes

 Most of us can identify with this part of this Scripture, because we have experienced times when we have felt so paralyzed by fear, that we have literally been unable to move forward, we’ve been stopped in our tracks.

-Stopped in My Tracks by Fear
+Fear of Change Stopped Me in My Tracks

 I became stopped in my tracks by fear in 1997 when I left full-time teaching at the University of Florida, to spend three years serving as Primary Caregiver for my mother.
 She was terminally ill, and it took getting stopped in my tracks, as a college professor, for me to be led back to where I started my professional career—as a writer.
 After "spinning my wheels" professionally for a few years, in 2002, I was honored to speak with Bishop T. D. Jakes.
-I conducted an interview with him while writing an article about him for a Christian magazine.
+I conducted an interview with him while writing an article about him for a Christian magazine called Gospel Voice.
 Before I interviewed Bishop Jakes, I had clearly been spinning my wheels trying to figure out what I was going to do with my life, because while caring for mother, I decided I no longer wanted to work, full-time, as a college professor.
 After interviewing Bishop Jakes, and after my story became the publication's premiere-issue cover story, I was able to see more clearly the path God was lighting for me.
 Since that time, many other things have happened in my life leading me to writing novels, something I've dreamed of doing since I was a child.

 Sometimes it is good to become stopped in your tracks, so that God can speak to you and get you headed down the right path.
 Sometimes, if allowed to keep making tracks on the wrong path before being stopped by fear, the path would only lead nowhere, or eventually to self-destruction.